Find Relief from Overthinking, Constant Worry and the Exhaustion of Holding It All Together

 You may look like you’re handling everything on the outside—showing up, getting things done, staying responsible—but internally your mind feels busy, restless and hard to quiet.

 You replay conversations.
 Second-guess decisions.
 Anticipate what could go wrong.
-Even when nothing is “wrong,” your nervous system feels like it is still on alert.
+Sometimes life events and overwhelm activate this pattern, and your body responds with tension, racing thoughts or a sense of urgency.
+Other times, even when nothing is specifically “wrong,” your nervous system feels on edge and like it is still on alert.

-That gap between how you appear externally and how you feel internally is one of the most common experiences of anxiety—and it’s exactly what we work on together in therapy.
+That gap between how you appear externally and how you feel internally often reflects patterns your mind and nervous system have learned over time—and it’s exactly what we work on together in therapy.

 You don’t need to experience all of these to benefit from therapy — even a few may be enough to recognize a pattern of anxiety:

-• You find yourself thinking, “Why can’t I just turn this off?”
+- You are wondering “Why can’t I just turn this off?”

-• You feel responsible for keeping everything running
+- You feel responsible for everything working out

 If you recognized yourself in some of the patterns above, you’re not alone.
 This is how anxiety often shows up—subtly, persistently and often beneath the surface.